 Short URL Analytics

-An earlier version of this app was built as a beta to better understand what features users would want in a mobile experience.
-The project presented is an improved solution based on user testing.
+An earlier version of this app was built as a proof of concept, you can view the first iteration here.
+The project presented is an improved solution based on research.

 Goo is designed to be an intuitive goo.gl analytics app.
 The objective was to make the information clear and intuitive enough for anyone to pickup.
 Using common gesture patterns and a clear UI allows the software to achieve a balance between simplicity and sophistication.

 Gesture based apps are great for tech savvy users but frustrate other demographics.
 To accommodate the largest possible audience, all of the core functions are visible icons.
 For example, the clock icon will change the time stamp from “Today” through “All Time”.
-For power-users, the same action can be accomplished by swiping from left to right on the bars.
+For power-users, the same action can be accomplished by swiping the bars from left to right.

 Having Goo be efficient and intuitive requires an icon library.
 Using common UI elements from iOS and Material Design, the icons were modified to complement Goo’s branding.
 The display font changes based on device type, “Roboto” for Android users and “SF” on iOS devices.